Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ### Help

 When a character makes a skill check, others in their Adventuring Party may want to lend a hand.
-In this situation, the character making the skill check adds advantage equal to the helping character's skill bonus.
+In this situation, the character making the skill check adds advantage equal to the helping character's skill bonus (with a minimum of 1).
 During combat, this help requires a Bonus Action.

 ### Group Skill Checks